-The Missouri Valley College Athletic Training Education Program has a limited number of available openings each academic year.
+The Missouri Valley College Athletic Training Program has a limited number of available openings each academic year.
 This number may vary each year depending on clinical sites, instructors, transfers, and graduation rates.
-Therefore, the Missouri Valley College Athletic Training Education Program is a competitive entry program.
-Meeting the entry requirements and applying does not guarantee admission into the Missouri Valley College Athletic Training Education Program.
+Therefore, the Missouri Valley College Athletic Training Program is a competitive entry program.
+Meeting the entry requirements and applying does not guarantee admission into the Missouri Valley College Athletic Training Program.

-The current application and admission requirements for the Missouri Valley College ATEP:
+The current application and admission requirements for the Missouri Valley College ATP:

-- A minimum of 30 completed college credit hours by the time the prospective Athletic Training Student would begin the Athletic Training Education Program (during the fall semester). - Complete the Athletic Training Education Program Application Form. - Minimum of 75 observation hours within the Missouri Valley College Athletic Training facilities completed by the application deadline (February 15th). - Minimum 2.75 cumulative college GPA. - Official transcripts (if currently not enrolled at Missouri Valley College). - Completion of the Missouri Valley College ATEP prerequisite courses by the time the prospective Athletic Training Student would begin the Athletic Training Education Program (during the fall semester).
-A minimum of a "C" in each of the Missouri Valley College ATEP prerequisite courses is required to enter the Missouri Valley College Athletic Training Education Program.
+- A minimum of 30 completed college credit hours by the time the prospective Athletic Training Student would begin the Athletic Training Program (during the fall semester). - Complete the Athletic Training Program Application Form. - Minimum of 75 observation hours within the Missouri Valley College Athletic Training facilities completed by the application deadline (February 15th). - Minimum 2.75 cumulative college GPA. - Official transcripts (if currently not enrolled at Missouri Valley College). - Completion of the Missouri Valley College ATP prerequisite courses by the time the prospective Athletic Training Student would begin the Athletic Training Program (during the fall semester).
+A minimum of a "C" in each of the Missouri Valley College ATP prerequisite courses is required to enter the Missouri Valley College Athletic Training Program.

-Missouri Valley College ATEP prerequisite courses:
+Missouri Valley College ATP prerequisite courses:

-- AL 130 Introduction to Athletic Training 3 Credit Hours - AL 230 Techniques of Taping 2 Credit Hours - BI 104 Principles of Biology and Lab 4 Credit Hours - BI 275 Human Anatomy and Physiology I 4 Credit Hours - HL 140 Medical Terminology 1 Credit Hour - MA 200 Statistics 3 Credit Hours - PE 233 First Aid and CPR 2 Credit Hours - PY 100 Principles of Psychology 3 Credit Hours
+- AL 130 Introduction to Athletic Training 3 Credit Hours

+- AL 230 Techniques of Taping 2 Credit Hours

+- BI 275 Human Anatomy and Physiology I 4 Credit Hours

+- HL 140 Medical Terminology 1 Credit Hour

+- MA 200 Statistics 3 Credit Hours

+- PE 233 First Aid and CPR 2 Credit Hours

+- PY 100 Principles of Psychology 3 Credit Hours

-24 Total Credit Hours
+18 Total Credit Hours

-ALL MATERIALS MUST BE SUBMITTED TO THE SCHOOL OF NURSING AND HEALTH SCIENCES ADMINISTRATIVE ASSISTANT BY FEBRUARY 15^{TH}
+ALL MATERIALS MUST BE SUBMITTED TO THE SCHOOL OF NURSING AND HEALTH SCIENCES ADMINISTRATIVE ASSISTANT BY FEBRUARY 15TH